NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Agents of Edgewatch/The Inkmaster.md

     desc: "  A shemhazian's mutilation is a part of them, and they can't bear to see it reversed.
 The first time each round that a creature heals from damage the shemhazian dealt on their last turn, the demon takes 3d6 mental damage."

   - name: "Tail Whip"
-    desc: "`pf2:r`  **Trigger** A creature within reach of the shemhazian's tail leaves a square during a move action it's using.\n**Effect** The shemhazian attempts to Trip the triggering creature.
+    desc: "`pf2:r`  **Trigger** A creature within reach of the shemhazian's tail leaves a square during a move action it's using.\n* * *\n\n**Effect** The shemhazian attempts to Trip the triggering creature.
 On a success, the creature also takes damage as if the shemhazian had hit with a tail Strike, and if the creature was flying, it falls 30 feet."

 attacks:
   - name: ""